Contents

 My personal opinion on Acronis:

-Acronis as a company offers backup and recovery software for different use cases, mostly targeting large-scale enterprises.
-Data security is always its biggest focus, Acronis claims to be able to protect its users against cyber-attacks, hardware failures, software issues, and even the ever-present “human factor” in the form of accidental data deletion.
-It includes AI-based malware protection, extensive backup encryption, and backup-related features that are really good.
-However, scalability can be limited, integration with some databases, VM’s and containers is limited, and its interface can be a touch confusing at times, and the solution itself is often described as “very expensive”.
-Still, plenty of small and medium companies would gladly pay Acronis to safeguard their data.
+As a company, Acronis offers backup and recovery software for different use cases, primarily large-scale enterprises.
+Data security being its biggest focus, Acronis claims to be able to protect its users against cyber-attacks, hardware failures, software issues, and even the ever-present “human factor” in the form of accidental data deletion.
+Acronis includes AI-based malware protection, extensive backup encryption, and backup-related features that are really good.
+However, scalability can be limited, integration with some databases, VM’s and containers is limited, its interface can be a touch confusing at times, and the solution itself is often described as “very expensive.”
+Still, many small and medium companies would gladly pay Acronis to safeguard their data.

 Cohesity

-Cohesity is more of a “all-in-one” solution, capable of working with both regular applications as well as VMs, and its scalability is quite impressive, as well, thanks to their own cluster-like structure with nodes.
-It can keep backups with app-native formats and use NAS protocols to manipulate a variety of data types.
-Their data restoration speed is good, as well.
-Unfortunately, the pricing model isn’t that flexible and some specific objectives, like MS Exchange or SharePoint granular recovery, are only covered by separate modules that you’ll have to pay for first.
+Cohesity is more of a “all-in-one” solution, capable of working with both regular applications and VMs, and its scalability is quite impressive as well, thanks to its cluster-like structure with nodes.
+It can maintain backups with app-native formats and use NAS protocols to manipulate a variety of data types.
+Its data restoration speed is also good.
+Unfortunately, the pricing model isn’t flexible and some specific objectives, like MS Exchange or SharePoint granular recovery, are covered only by separate modules that are also separately priced.

 Customer ratings: